dessa-oss/atlas/documentation/STARTGUIDE.md

 [Wheel installation](STARTGUIDE.md#wheel-installation) or [Install from source](STARTGUIDE.md#install-from-source)

 ### Wheel Installation
-The `.whl` files for Python versions 2 and 3 are available per release on our [release page](https://github.com/DeepLearnI/foundations/releases).
+The `.whl` files for Python3 are available per release on our [release page](https://github.com/DeepLearnI/foundations/releases).
 There are different assets based on different job deployment strategies.

-You only need `foundations-<version>-<python-version>-none-any.whl` file for initial Foundations deployment.
+You only need `foundations-<version>-py3-none-any.whl` file for initial Foundations deployment.
 Choose the appropriate `whl` file to match the Python version installed on your machine.

 Run the following command to install Foundations: